8 Steps to Start Your House Flipping Business

 Remember the first rule of business.

-Every hour, every day, and every month that goes by, you’ll be paying interests and other costs of owning your property.
+Every hour, every day, and every month that goes by, you’ll be paying interest and other costs of owning your property.

 You need to keep in mind the following that you will be paying for while you spend precious time working with contractors and builders to rehab your property.